kolkhis/tech-notes/homelab/troubleshooting.md

   ```
   This removed the two templates.

 ## Rebuilding Storage with Redundancy

 ### Suggested ZFS Rebuild
 This approach uses ZFS internal mirroring rather than traditional software RAID
 through `mdadm`.

+Although, once we can afford a new disk, we will set up software RAID1 (mirror)
+on the main PVE boot drive.

 Wipe and rebuild
 ```bash